Pi Cephei

-Pi Cephei (π Cephei) is a trinary star located in the constellation Cepheus.
+Pi Cephei is a trinary star system located in the northern constellation Cepheus.
+Its name is a Bayer designation that is Latinized from π Cephei, and abbreviated Pi Cep or π Cep.
 With a combined apparent magnitude of about 4.4, the system is faintly visible to the naked eye.
-The inner pair of stars orbits in 1.5 years while the outer companion completes one orbit in about 160 years.
+It is located at a distance of approximately 236 ly from the Earth.

 Pi Cephei was found to have a visual companion star by Otto Wilhelm von Struve in 1843.
-That the primary is itself a spectroscopic binary was first noticed by William Wallace Campbell in 1901 using photographic plates taken at Lick Observatory.
+The brighter member is itself a spectroscopic binary, which was first noticed by William Wallace Campbell in 1901 using photographic plates taken at Lick Observatory.
+The inner pair of stars orbit with a period of 1.5 years while the outer companion completes an orbit in about 160 years.

+The primary component has a stellar classification of G7III, presenting as an aging G-type giant star.
+At the age of 100 million years, it has an estimated 3–4 times the mass of the Sun.
+The lower mass components have classes of F5V and A7V-A9V, thus appearing to be main sequence stars.